christophj/replicating/posts/Cochrane_Dog_Bark.md

 In this post, I want to replicate some results of Cochrane (2008), The Dog That Did Not Bark: A Defense of Return Predictability, Review of Financial Studies, 21 (4).
 You can find that paper on John Cochrane's [webpage](http://faculty.chicagobooth.edu/john.cochrane/research/papers/cochrane%20dog%20that%20did%20not%20bark.pdf).
-I wrote some thoughts about return predictability already on my Goyal/Welch replication post, so please check this one out for some more background.
+I wrote some thoughts about return predictability already on my Goyal/Welch replication post, so please check this one out for some more background (TODO: link).
 Or just read the papers, they explain it better than I could anyway.

 Replication of the forecasting regressions in Cochrane's Table 1
 -------------------------

 Let's first repeat the forecasting regressions Cochrane runs in Table 1 of his paper.
 He uses data in real terms, i.e. deflated by the CPI, and on an annual basis ranging from 1926 to 2004.
-I do not have access to CRSP, but fortunately, we find similar data on Robert Shiller's [webpage](http://www.econ.yale.edu/~shiller/data.htm).
+I do not have access to CRSP, but fortunately, we find similar data on Robert Shiller's [web site](http://www.econ.yale.edu/~shiller/data.htm).
 His data is saved in an Excel-file and is formatted in such a way that you cannot just read it into R. So you manually have to delete unnessary rows and save the sheet *Data* as a .CSV file.
 Also, here is the naming convention I apply for the relevant columns:

 * **RealR**: Real One_Year Interest Rate (column H as of february 2013).
 Note that Cochrane uses real return on 3-month Treasury-Bills, but I'm to lazy to find that somewhere else and match it.
 * **RealP**: RealP Stock Price (column P as of february 2013).